 For those joining Group B, we take the train over the border to China into Guangxi province, heading to Yangshuo, home of cormorant fishing and awesome karst rock scenery so beautiful its even on the back of the 20 yuan note!

-With time by the beach, exploring fishing markets and climbing towers of old civilizations, as well as doing our YPT thing and climbing a few tanks from more recent conflicts, this tour has it all for the budget traveller who wants to make the best out of Vietnam and South West China in a short time.
+With time by the beach, exploring fishing markets and climbing towers of old civilizations, as well as doing our YPT thing and climbing a few tanks from more recent conflicts, this tour has it all for the budget traveller who wants to make the best out of a Vietnam Tour and South West China Tour in a short time.

 This tour is a part of our Ultimate Leaders adventure.
 Visit the Mausoleum of Ho Chi Minh, Mao Zedong, Kim Il Sung, Kim Jong-il and Lenin all in one go.
 Click here to learn more.